ADdiejoss/The-Vault/README.md

-# The-Vault: A Statistical Analys of Major League Baseball
+# The-Vault: A Statistical Analysis of Major League Baseball